department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 percent: Use the symbol % rather than spelling it out, for scannability.

-period of honorable service (not honorable period of service)
+period of honorable service: Not honorable period of service)

 permanent disability, permanent and total disability: Define a "permanent disability" as "a disability that's not expected to improve" and define "permanent and total disability" as "a disability that we've rated as 100% disabling and that's not expected to improve."
 Include definition in another sentence, as a parenthetical, or set off with commas.